Common Firebird Boiler Problems & Repair Advice

 Need a boiler repair?

-If your central heating system isn’t working correctly then your boiler may have low boiler pressure.
-You can easily check the pressure of the boiler yourself by looking at the built-in pressure gauge.
-If you see anything below 1 then you may have an issue but before going any further, take a look at our guide to low boiler pressure.
+If your central heating system isn’t working correctly then your boiler might be low on pressure.
+You can easily check the pressure of the boiler by looking at the built-in pressure gauge – if you see anything below 1 bar then the unit is low on pressure.

 Limescale or sludge building up on your boiler’s heat exchanger can cause the boiler to make some strange noises which is known as kettling.
 This build-up can restrict the flow of water within the heat exchanger causing the water to boil then steam and whistle, like a kettle.